Taha-Rouabah/COVID-19/README.md

 ## How to use it?

-The module is full documented.
-Feel free to read all necessary information about the classes and methods.
+The module is full documented and equiped by all necessary information about the classes and methods.

-You are welcome to check *launcher.py* file which shows an example of how to use this module.
+Moreover, you are welcome to check *launcher.py* file which shows an example of how to use this module.

 ## Data